Sexual Harassment Policy

 • Ask for verbal consent: “Would you like to dance?”
 “Would you like a drink?”
 “Would you like to take a walk?”
 “Would you like to come back to my place?”
 “Would you like to have excellent, consensual sex with me?”

-• Even if you’ve been given consent before, ask every time, and use your words.
+• Use your words.
+Even if you’ve been given consent before, ask every time.

 • Be ok with people saying no. “No thank you” is all the answer they need to give.

-• If someone says “Stop!” - on or off the dance floor - you must stop immediately.
+• Stop immediately if someone says “Stop!” on or off the dance floor.

 Alcohol Policy